 Projects or activities considered for funding assistance are aimed at reducing fatal and serious injury crashes within the traffic safety areas of alcohol, occupant protection, youth, and speed.
-Through crash data analysis, the following 20 counties and their communities have been identified as “Priority Counties” for fiscal year 2018 funding.
-Nebraska 2015 data will to be the most current data for FY2018 Plan.
-Data for State and Counties for 2011 thru 2015 can be found on the Traffic Records Data link below.
+Through crash data analysis, the following 24 counties and their communities have been identified as “Priority Counties” for fiscal year 2024 funding.
+Nebraska 2020 data will be the most current data for the FY2023 Plan.
+Data for State and Counties for 2015 thru 2020 can be found on the Traffic Records link below.

 Federal Documents Covering Highway Safety Grants for State, Local, and Indian Tribal Government -

 All applicants/organizations who are awarded highway safety funding, must abide by all federal requirements which includes all applicable federal statutes, regulations, executive orders, National Highway Traffic Safety Administration (NHTSA) guidelines, Office of Management and Budget (OMB) and other federal requirements as referenced in the NHTSA Highway Safety Grant Management Resources.
 This website lists all associated federal regulations which are to be reviewed by the applicant.
 They are available on the website at: https://www.nhtsa.gov/highway-safety-grants-program/resources-guide

 This website provides information to assist State and Federal professionals to manage highway safety grant programs administered by NHTSA.
 This resource includes the United States Codes, Code of Federal Regulations, and Office of Management and Budget Circulars.
 The regulations are listed in the Federal Regulations For All Grant Programs section.

 The type of circular required by each agency is outlined below: